afrillebar/Real-Time-Face-Recognition-Using-LBPH-in-OpenCV-Python/README.md

 3. Numpy

 Steps:
+( empty the dataset folder, and the trainer folder to use the new dataset )
 1. Run FaceDataset.py to create a face dataset
 2. Run FaceTraining.py to train the dataset
 3. Run FaceRecognition.py to run the facial recognition program using LBPH